IngeniiCode/AvMet/README.md

    Report more details on processing activity.
 Warning, it can be VERY verbose when processing very dirty `traffic` tables

+ * **usetemp** - write data to a local temp file.

+   When extracting a database from SQL, write to a local temp file.
+This is most useful when the source database is compressed and on a remote or temporary device:  output file will be  ./sqlite-stratux-temp

+ * **verbose** - announce activity details

+   Report more detailed scrubbing activity

+ * **export_mysql** - Export data in MySQL DB Load format.

+ * **export_mysql_schema** - Generate a Database Schema file

+   Create a MySQL Schema file with necessary CREATE TABLE commands.
+This also includes the squawk table loading data.
+Default output file name is __./stratix.mysql.schema.sql__

+ * **export_squawk_mysql** - Generate a database Insert command file for Squawk Codes

+   Create a MySQL Schema file with necessary CREATE TABLE command for the `squawk` table.
+This also includes the squawk table loading data.
+Default output file name is __./stratix.mysql.load.squawk.sql__

+   Generate a MySQL database schema file, that will create the required tables if they do not exist, and load the squawk table with records (this will __overwrite existing squawk records__)

+ * **export_xlsx** - Export data in  XLSX format.

 Release Notes
 =============

+### 18-OCT-2017
+New options to allow using tool to simply export MySQL or other database configurations:

+**nodb** - run without an input database

+**export_squawk_mysql** - generate a Squawk database (in JSON) or bulk SQL inserts

+### 16-OCT-2017
+Internally refactoring some file IO methods
+Updated the JavaDoc blocks where sparse

+### 15-OCT-2017
+Adding feature to export data into a MySQL import / load file.

 ### 12-OCT-2017
 Fixed bug in Emergency and Special Squawk code alerting to only return a unique